Ultrasound: Ultrasonic manipulation and characterization of particles

 A researcher at the Industrial Materials Research Institute, Alessandro Malutta, devised an experiment that demonstrated the trapping action of ultrasonic standing waves on wood pulp fibers diluted in water and their parallel orienting into the equidistant pressure planes.
 The time to orient the fibers in equidistant planes is measured with a laser and an electro-optical sensor.
 This could provide the paper industry a quick on-line fiber size measurement system.
 A somewhat different implementation was demonstrated at Pennsylvania State University using a microchip which generated a pair of perpendicular standing surface acoustic waves allowing to position particles equidistant to each other on a grid.
 This experiment, called acoustic tweezers, can be used for applications in material sciences, biology, physics, chemistry and nanotechnology.

 Ultrasonic cleaning

 Ultrasonic cleaners, sometimes mistakenly called supersonic cleaners, are used at frequencies from 20 to 40 kHz for jewellery, lenses and other optical parts, watches, dental instruments, surgical instruments, diving regulators and industrial parts.
-An ultrasonic cleaner works mostly by energy released from the collapse of millions of microscopic cavitations near the dirty surface.
-The bubbles made by cavitation collapse form tiny shockwaves that break up and disperse contaminants on the object's surface.
+An ultrasonic cleaner works mostly by energy released from the collapse of millions of microscopic cavitation bubbles near the dirty surface.
+The collapsing bubbles form tiny shockwaves that break up and disperse contaminants on the object's surface.